gecio/gecio.github.io/docs/_imke/k8sapplications/runningapplications/index.en.md

 ### Deployment

-The data type `deployment` ensures that an application runs in kubernetes and can be updated according to a selected method, for example _Rolling_.
+The data type `deployment` ensures that an application runs in Kubernetes and can be updated according to a selected method, for example _Rolling_.

 We need to create a `deployment` for our nginx example, so Kubernetes